rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/index.md

 In these webpages, I have recorded my notes taken from watching this workshop.
-Rather than make a transcript, I have tried to take "minutes"---I have generally summarized what people said in my own words, but still writing in blocks with a speaker, like a transcript or screenplay.
-Please do not hold the speakers at this workshop responsible for my poor precises of their positions.
+Rather than make a transcript, I have tried to take "minutes"---I have generally summarized what people said in my own words, but still writing in blocks with a speaker, like a transcript or screenplay, but only verbatim in parts.
-Please help me correct errors (my email is at the bottom of the page).
 I have interrupted the discussion occasionally with my own opinions, denoted **(Ryan)**.

 Please let me know what you think in the comments.
+Please do not hold the speakers at this workshop responsible for my poor precises of their positions.
+Please help me correct errors (my email is at the bottom of each page).

 Contents